Trusted WordPress tutorials, when you need them most.

 A choice of backup storage locations in Duplicator

-If you don’t currently have access to the admin area of your WordPress site, then don’t panic.
-You can still manually backup your database and files.
+And if you don’t currently have access to the admin area of your WordPress site, then don’t panic.
+You can still manually back up your database and files.

 3. Clear Browser Cache